Security and protection - NL Host Nation

 13.2 Protection of persons

-In exceptional circumstances it may be necessary to implement specific protection measures for specific persons.
-The initiative for such protection will normally come from the Dutch authorities.
-International organisations should provide the host country authorities with up-to-date information on potential threats or other relevant developments.
-However, final responsibility for protection measures always rests with the Dutch authorities.
-Cooperation of protected persons with the security agencies is of the utmost importance.
+In exceptional cases it may be necessary to take specific protection measures for specific persons.
+Usually, the Dutch authorities take the initiative in providing such protection.
+International organisations themselves can play a role in providing the host country authorities informed at all times of any possible threats or other relevant developments.
+However, the ultimate responsibility for protection measures remains with the Dutch authorities.
+The cooperation of those receiving protection with security agencies is essential.

 13.3 Protection of buildings

-• in the event of an emergency (including accidents), international organisations can always dial the national emergency number 112; (ask for police, medical assistance or fire brigade, as required);
+• in the event of an emergency (including accidents), international organisations can call the national emergency number 112; (ask for the police, medical assistance or the fire service, as required);

 • for less urgent matters requiring police assistance, please call 0900 8844.

 The Haaglanden regional police have a special surveillance unit for diplomatic premises and international organisations, the Mobile Diplomatic Protection Squad (Dynamische Diplomatieke Surveillance, DDS).
-It can be reached via the national police telephone number 0900 8844 or via the Diplomatic Front Office of the Haaglanden police force at +31 (0)88 964 9649.
+It can be reached via the general, non-urgent national police telephone number 0900 8844 or by calling the Diplomatic Front Office of the Haaglanden police on +31 (0)88 964 9649.

 13.4 Measures to prevent burglary, vandalism and fire

-All international organisations should make it standard practice to take necessary measures for the protection of their premises and for the basic protection of the homes of their staff members against burglary, vandalism and fire.
-It is recommended that staff members ensure adequate insurance coverage against fire and burglary.
-The regional police force is prepared to provide advice on protective measures in response to a request from an international organisation post received through the Ministry of Foreign Affairs.
-Damage to the premises or vehicles of the international organisation or its staff members, as a result of a burglary or vandalism, should immediately be reported to the Ministry.
-If the damage caused was demonstrably politically motivated or occurred in the course of a demonstration, the international organisation can apply to the Ministry for compensation.
+International organisations should make it standard practice to take the necessary measures for the protection of their premises and for the basic protection of the homes of their staff members against burglary, vandalism and fire.
+It is recommended that staff members take out adequate insurance cover against fire and burglary.
+At the request of an international organisation through the Ministry of Foreign Affairs, the regional police can provide advice on protective measures.
+Damage to the premises or vehicles of an international organisation or its staff as a result of burglary or vandalism should be reported immediately to the Ministry.
+If there is evidence that the damage was politically motivated or occurred during a demonstration, the international organisation may apply to the Ministry for compensation.
 Damage to flags and coats of arms will always be compensated.

 13.5 Demonstrations

-The freedom to hold demonstrations is a long-standing tradition and a constitutional right in the Netherlands.
+The freedom to hold demonstrations is a long tradition in the Netherlands and a constitutional right.
 The Netherlands has clearly defined limits within which these rights may be exercised and within which the competent authorities may impose restrictions on demonstrations.
-It is advised to announce the demonstrations in writing to the municipal authorities in advance, but this is not obligatory.
+It is recommended, but not obligatory, to notify the municipal authorities in writing in advance of demonstrations.

-Once a demonstration has been announced, the police are responsible for ensuring that it proceeds in an orderly manner.
+Once a demonstration has been announced, the police are responsible for ensuring that it takes place in an orderly manner.
 Impeding the normal course of business of international organisations is prohibited.
-The mayor is therefore empowered to issue instructions, which demonstrators must obey, and may if necessary give orders to terminate a demonstration if these instructions are not complied with.
-The police will contact the international organisation to make adequate security arrangements and ensure that it can continue to operate.
+The mayor is therefore empowered to issue instructions to be followed by demonstrators and, if necessary, order a demonstration to end if these instructions are not complied with.
+The police will contact the international organisation to make appropriate security arrangements and ensure that it can continue to operate.

 Police contact numbers: +31 (0)88 964 9649 (Diplomatic Front Office) // +31 (0)900 8844 (general) // 112 (emergency)